-ContentModelMapperBase in order to do this.
-This is not the only way to define some custom serialization rules.
+ContentModelMapperBase to filter properties that have been decorated with our custom attribute form being returned in the content delivery API.
+The purpose of a content model mapper is to tell the Episerver pipeline how to serialize Episerver content into JSON.
+Inheriting from the content mapper base class is not the only way to define serialization rules.
 As shown in the music festival sample site, you could create a class that implements the

 EPiServer.ContentApi.Core.Serialization at the